isomerpages/pmo-nptd/_our-population/Population Trends/People & Society.md

 and backgrounds; many Singaporeans can trace their ancestry beyond the country’s shores.</p>
 <p>The coexistence and intermixing of cultures continue today.
 About 1 in
-6 citizen marriages last year were inter-ethnic<sup> </sup>(Chart 7)
+6 citizen marriages last year were inter-ethnic<sup> </sup>(Chart 7)<sup>[1]</sup>.
-<a href="#_ftn1" rel="noopener noreferrer nofollow" target="_blank">[1]</a>.
 This proportion has remained largely stable in the last ten years.
 In the past decade, more than one-third of citizen marriages every year were transnational marriages.
 The proportion of transnational marriages dipped in 2020 and 2021, likely due to COVID-related travel restrictions, but has since increased.
-Transnational marriages made up 36% of citizen marriages in 2023, similar to the pre-COVID proportion of 37% in 2019 (Chart 8)<a href="#_ftn2" rel="noopener noreferrer nofollow" target="_blank">[2]</a>.</p>
+Transnational marriages made up 36% of citizen marriages in 2023, similar to the pre-COVID proportion of 37% in 2019 (Chart 8)<sup>[2]</sup>.</p>
 <p><em>Chart 7: Inter-ethnic marriages as a proportion of citizen marriages, 2013 – 2023</em>
 </p>
 <div class="isomer-image-wrapper">